- Sashité for Developers

 P |

-Native | Style A |
+Native | Chess |

 P' |

-Derived | Style B |
+Derived | Makruk |

-Convention 3 — Rule-defined transformation pipeline
+Convention 3 — Rule-defined transformation

-The context decides that derived pieces follow a different movement tradition (or a transformed ruleset), without necessarily naming a “style”.
+The context decides that Derived Pieces follow different movement rules, without necessarily naming a “Style”:

-- Native: “moves like base piece”
+- Native: “moves like base Piece”

-- Derived: “moves like base piece under transformed movement rules”
+- Derived: “moves like base Piece under transformed movement rules”

 Mutation recipes